 This allows use cases such as multi-language blogs, where some articles can be written only in English, other only in Italian and others in both languages.

-Our roles/permissions system allows to specify which locales each collaborator can add/edit/remove on any record.
+Our roles/permissions system allows specifying which locales each collaborator can add/edit/remove on any record.
 For each role you can define both global rules, which will be applied to all models in your project, and specific per-model rules, giving maximum flexibility:

-By default the CMS interface will pick the default browser's language and, if available, will show the interface localised.
+By default, the CMS interface will pick the default browser's language and, if available, will show the interface localized.

-If you prefer to manually pick your the one that you prefer you can choose like so:
+If you prefer to manually pick one, you can do it like this:

 If you don't find the translation that you need, and you are looking into contributing, read this blog post to learn more and get involved.